How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021

 To help Dog Guard of Wisconsin improve their visibility in search and generate leads, we executed a campaign that included the following motions:

-• Developing a new website, complete with a content management system, ecommerce capabilities, and additional pages;
+• Developing a new website, complete with a content management system and ecommerce capabilities

-• Writing quarterly blog posts to attract prospects;
+• Writing keyword-targeted blog posts to attract prospects via organic search

 Executing the campaign: building a virtual storefront

-Dog Guard of WI homepageDog Guard of Wisconsin’s current site; Source: Dog Guard of Wisconsin
+Dog Guard of WI homepageDog Guard of Wisconsin’s site; Source: Dog Guard of Wisconsin

-First, we planned, designed, and built a new website for Dog Guard of Wisconsin with a modern look and feel that reflected the professionalism the business wanted to convey, using the Webflow content management system.
-This platform, unlike others, made it easy for just about anyone to edit, add, and otherwise manage pages.
+First, we planned, designed, and built a new website for Dog Guard of Wisconsin with a modern look and feel that reflected the professionalism the business wanted to convey.
+Our use of the Webflow content management system made it easy for just about anyone to edit, add, and otherwise manage pages—a feature Dog Guard of Wisconsin’s website previously lacked.

 The new site included an ecommerce store that enabled customers to buy products online directly, and quarterly blog posts optimized to rank in search results for terms potential customers used to search for businesses like Dog Guard of Wisconsin.